digitalocean/ovs/Documentation/topics/testing.rst

    builds for pushes or pull requests.
 3. In order to avoid forks sending build failures to the upstream mailing list, the notification email recipient is encrypted.
-If you want to receive email notification for build failures, replace the the encrypted string:
+If you want to receive email notification for build failures, replace the encrypted string:

    1. Install the travis-ci CLI (Requires ruby >=2.0): gem install travis
    2. In your Open vSwitch repository: travis encrypt mylist@mydomain.org